 Obedience to the Catholic Church has always been the “litmus test” that that Church uses for discerning the authenticity of a mystic or visionary and their alleged private revelations.
 A true mystic or visionary will always obey the legitimate religious superiors and authorities in the Church.
 We can be sure that if a mystic or seer is in any way disobedient to the local Bishop or their religious Superiors, then the alleged revelations and messages cannot be authentic.
 God's graces flow through His Church in union with the legitimate authority (ie- Pope, Bishops, Religious Superiors) that He Himself has established.

 Jesus established the authority in the Catholic Church through the Apostles, with Peter as their Head.
-Through Apostolic and Papal succession, the Bishops are the successors to the Apostles, with the Pope (Peter) as the Head.
-And, as successors to the Apostles, it is the Bishops duty to safeguard and protect the faithful in the purity of the Catholic faith.
+Through Apostolic and Papal succession, the Bishops are the successors to the Apostles, with the Pope as the successor of Peter, as the Head (cf. Matt.
+16:18).
+And, as successors to the Apostles, it is the Bishops duty, in union with the Pope, to safeguard and protect the faithful in the purity of the Catholic faith.
 The very real danger in following an alleged visionary is that one can very easily be led astray by the erroneous teachings and revelations of a false mystic or visionary.
 In fact, throughout the centuries, some Catholics have been led out of the Church by false visionaries and seers.

 The authority to judge, and the obligation of the faithful to obey